AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

 investment applicant.
 This name is reused in the logs and outputs of **Antares-Xpansion**.

-> :warning: Warnings: This field must not contain spaces!
+> :warning: This field must not contain spaces!

 #### **link** (mandatory parameter)